 finally choose a default in case the Option returned

-OCaml also has exceptions - we hardly use them in the client, but unfortunately use them a little bit on the backend, which we'd like to do less of.
+F# and ReScript also have exceptions - we hardly use them in the client, but unfortunately use them a little bit on the backend, which we'd like to do less of.

-Unfortunately, it's hard to tell in OCaml when an exception could be thrown.
+Unfortunately, it's hard to tell when an exception could be thrown.

-OCaml supports imperative programming which is not in Dark yet.
+F# and ReScript support imperative programming which Dark does not support yet.
 There are mutable values called refs, that can be updated:

-Functions support named parameters, which you might see called like this (note the
+ReScript Functions support named parameters, which you might see called like